appsmithorg/appsmith-docs/framework-reference/appsmith.md

 ### Mode

 This field is an enum that contains whether the application is currently running in view mode or edit mode.
-It takes the values VIEW|EDIT
+It takes the values VIEW/EDIT